dywisor/kernelconfig/doc/rst/macros_lang.rst

 Alternative names for the ``driver`` keyword are ``drv`` and ``module``.

 ``module driver MODULE_NAME [MODULE_NAME...]``
-   Enable one or more kernel config options as module.
+   Determine which config options correspond to the given modules and enable them as module.

    The modified options must be of *tristate* type.

 ``builtin driver MODULE_NAME [MODULE_NAME...]``
-   Enable one or more kernel config options as builtin.
+   Determine which config options correspond to the given modules and enable them as builtin.

    The modified options must be of *tristate* or *boolean* type.

 ``builtin-or-module driver MODULE_NAME [MODULE_NAME...]``
-   Enable one or more kernel config options as builtin or module.
+   Determine which config options correspond to the given modules and enable them as builtin or module.

    The modified options must be of *tristate* or *boolean* type.
    The effective value is ``y`` or ``m``, out of which ``m`` gets preferred.

 ``disable driver MODULE_NAME [MODULE_NAME...]``
-   Disable one or more kernel config options.
+   Determine which config options correspond to the given modules and disable them.

+Module aliases are also accepted by these commands by means of the ``modalias`` keyword.
+Module aliases are expanded to module names and then to config options.

+``module modalias MODULE_ALIAS [MODULE_ALIAS...]``
+   Determine which config options correspond to the given module aliases and enable them as module.

 The table below gives a quick overview of the instructions